BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_11.md

 Beating him lowers your reputation! >:( At least we can head back to Dream District North to complete the quest.
 Talk to Mimi... or, you? to get the *Train Pass*.

-Continue north to the Festival Plaza.
+Back in the Back Alley, continue north to the Festival Plaza.

+### Festival Plaza

 !enc(28, ["Grass"])